c0wsaysmoo/plane-tracker-rgb-pi/README.md

 ![ssh](https://github.com/user-attachments/assets/67d6fa8f-5ae3-4bf9-9f47-fbf78017ad78)

 ### 2. Connect via SSH
-I use **MobaXterm** on Windows to SSH into the Pi.
-After SSH-ing into the Pi, proceed with the following steps.
+I use **[MobaXterm](https://mobaxterm.mobatek.net/)** on Windows to SSH into the Pi since it allows you to see the folder structure.
+Can just open the files from there and edit them instead of through the cmd prompt.
+After [SSH-ing into the Pi](https://www.fromdev.com/2025/04/how-to-ssh-into-raspberry-pi-a-step-by-step-guide.html), proceed with the following steps.

 ### 3. Install the Adafruit Bonnet
 [Install the bonnet](https://learn.adafruit.com/adafruit-rgb-matrix-bonnet-for-raspberry-pi/driving-matrices) by following the instructions provided by Adafruit.